Search Close Search

 Modifiable Factors

-Our research found that nutrients called lutein and zeaxanthin, found in dark, green, leafy vegetables are beneficial, omega-3 fatty acids and fish can be helpful, and there are factors that increase risk: smoking, dietary trans fats, abdominal adiposity, and higher body mass index.
+Our research has discovered that certain nutrients, such as lutein and zeaxanthin found in dark, green, leafy vegetables, are beneficial.
+Omega-3 fatty acids found in fish can also be helpful.
+Additionally, there are risk factors to be aware of, including smoking, dietary trans fats, abdominal adiposity, and a higher body mass index.

 Genetics

-Several genes are involved in increasing or decreasing your risk of developing this disease.
-Our team discovered many of the genes associated with AMD, most notably, the strongest genetic risk factors that tend to increase risk in families.
+Several genes are involved in increasing or decreasing your risk of developing macular degeneration.
+Our team has identified many of the genes associated with AMD, particularly the strongest genetic risk factors that tend to increase risk in families.
 We have also developed models that predict likelihood of progression to more advanced forms of the disease over time.
-Results of our research have been directly translated to treatments being tested in clinical trials.
+The results of our research have been directly applied to treatments currently undergoing clinical trials.

 Gene Testing